syedyasirkamal/agileproject/README.md

 ### Paired / Mobbed Programming
 > Our team engaged in Paired Programming.
 INSERT EVIDENCE, 1 POINT PER TEAM MEMBER WHO PARTICIPATED

+### Test First
+> Our team is building our product test-first.
+Evidence of at least 10 micro-scale unit tests in the test suite and they all pass.
+INSERT EVIDENCE, EITHER SCREENSHOTS OF PASSES OF ALL 10 OR A REFERENCE TO THE SOURCE CODE REPOSITORY